-The 2013 law pushed by then-Gov. Jan Brewer, a Republican, passed after a historic statehouse battle.
+The 2013 law pushed by then-Gov. Jan Brewer, a Republican, passed after a historic statehouse battle and earned only a handful of Republican votes while being supported by all the Democrats in the Legislature.
 It was designed to provide coverage to an estimated 300,000 low-income Arizonans, and the hospital assessment paid for the state's extra costs.

 Medical centers are pleased to pay it, according to a friend-of-the-court brief filed by several hospital chains and the state hospital association.

 "We applaud the court's decision while bearing in mind — unfortunately — this is almost certainly not the end of the legal battle involving Medicaid Restoration," Greg Vigdor, president of the Arizona Hospital and Healthcare Association, said in a statement.
 "Regardless, this is a good day."

 In the nine months after the assessment went into effect in January 2014, hospitals paid $143 million to the state, but they collected $488 million in payments for caring for patients that previously didn't qualify for Medicaid insurance, according to records from the Arizona Health Care Cost Containment System.